entelecheia/entelecheia/README.md

 ### Hi there, I'm Young Joon Lee 👋

-🎓 I'm an Associate Professor of Artificial Ingtelligence and Chief Innovation Officer at Cheju Halla University, where I bridge the gap between cutting-edge AI research and real-world applications.
+🎓 I'm an Associate Professor of Artificial Intelligence and Chief Innovation Officer at Cheju Halla University, where I bridge the gap between cutting-edge AI research and real-world applications.
 My work thrives at the intersection of artificial intelligence, natural language processing, and financial economics.

 🔍 My research focuses on developing innovative AI solutions in several key areas: